 The term ‘Self Supporting Clergy’ is used to cover all Clergy who carry a Bishop’s Licence who are not paid by the Church, including, Self Supporting Ministers (SSM), Non Stipendiary Ministers (NSM), Ministers in Secular Employment (MSE), etc.

 All clergy are actively encouraged to undertake an annual programme to update their theological and associated studies as well as practical skills.
 Many courses are made available through the Episcopal Areas and the Diocese.
 However, there will be many other opportunities available through universities, colleges, church and secular organisations.
 Some financial provision is available to support this, and clergy are also encouraged to negotiate contributions for this from their working expenses (see below).

 All clergy are encouraged to develop their own areas of theological interest and expertise.
 Again, some financial provision is available for further degrees, summer schools and equivalent, and extended study and research.

 CMD aims to offer a number of network opportunities, meetings and seminars for particular interest areas and clergy groupings within the Episcopal Areas and Diocese.

 All clergy in their first three years of ministry are expected to undertake the Diocesan POT Programme, as provided in each Episcopal Area (or centrally, as appropriate).
 There are no exceptions.

 Episcopal Areas provide a year-long induction and mentoring programme for all new incumbents and those in posts of significant responsibility.
-Details of this are given in the welcome pack for new incumbents.
+Details of this are are available online here.
 This programme will vary depending whether it is the person’s first or subsequent incumbency and also on whether the new incumbent’s previous appointment was within or outside the Area/Diocese.